agroal/pgagroal/doc/ADMIN.md

 The `-f` option is mandatory for every operation that involves user management.
 If no user file is specified, `pgagroal-admin` will silently use the default one (`pgagroal_users.conf`).

+The password can be passed using the environment variable `PGAGROAL_PASSWORD` instead of `-P`, however the command line argument will have precedence.

 ## Commands

 ### user